the-dimensionless/Image-Management-Utility-SONAR-JENKINS/readMe.md

 # An Image Management Utility.
-This utility begins by presenting a login screen that looks like this
+This utility begins by presenting a login screen.
 # SONAR and JENKINS Integrated

 ___